 EVERYTHING THERE IS TO KNOW ABOUT CBD!

 Cannabidiol, otherwise known as CBD, is the second most abundant cannabinoid molecule produced by the cannabis or hemp plant.
 CBD contains very little trace amounts of THC if any (less than .3%).
-It is a non-psychoactive cannabinoid that does make you feel “high” or cause euphoria.
+It is a non-psychoactive cannabinoid that does not make you feel “high” or cause euphoria.
 CBD is legal to buy and own in all 50 US States and many countries.

 Crystalline Isolates: Contain ZERO THC, Look like salt crystals